openforcefield/openff-docs/source/install.md

 If you don't have Conda or Mamba installed, installing MambaForge will give you access to everything you need to install OpenFF software.
 If you can, we recommend installing MambaForge locally to your user account, rather than system-wide, so that you can freely create and destroy environments and manage your own configuration.
 If something goes wrong, you can always delete your MambaForge installation and start again, and you'll only lose your installed software.

 Mamba can be installed to your own user account without root/sudo access.
-A system-wide multi-user Conda/Mamba installation is [complicated] and generally not necessary.
+A system-wide multi-user Conda/Mamba installation is [complicated], generally not necessary, and not recommended for individual workstations.

 :::{hint}
 If you're running Mamba through MambaForge, you're configured to use the Conda Forge channel by default, and you don't need to pass the `-c conda-forge` argument to the commands in this page.
 Including this argument does no harm, so we've included it for the benefit of users that don't have this configuration.